 Prior to joining the LSU Department of Chemical Engineering in 1968, Dr. Corripio served as a development engineer and control systems engineer at Dow Chemical Company.
 His bachelor of science degree in chemical engineering, master’s degree in chemical engineering and doctorate degree were all earned from LSU.
 He has received numerous awards and contributed to a wide range of publications and research projects throughout his career.

 Newell is an Automation Designer at Polaris Engineering Inc., a multi-discipline full-service engineering and design services company located in Lake Charles, Louisiana.
 Prior to joining Polaris Engineering in December 2006, Newell spent 10 years as an Automation Administrator at Calcasieu Refining.
 Newell holds a Level III Certified Control Systems Technician® (CCST®) certification through ISA.
 He received a degree in electronic communications from Sowela Institute of Technology in 1988.
 Newell teaches instrumentation and automation on a part-time basis as an adjunct instructor at Louisiana Technical College in Lake Charles.

-Founded in 1945, the International Society of Automation is a leading, global, nonprofit organization that is setting the standard for automation by helping over 30,000 worldwide members and other professionals solve difficult technical problems, while enhancing their leadership and personal career capabilities.
+About ISA Founded in 1945, the International Society of Automation is a leading, global, nonprofit organization that is setting the standard for automation by helping over 30,000 worldwide members and other professionals solve difficult technical problems, while enhancing their leadership and personal career capabilities.
 Based in Research Triangle Park, North Carolina, ISA develops standards; certifies industry professionals; provides education and training; publishes books and technical articles; and hosts conferences and exhibitions for automation professionals.
 ISA is the founding sponsor of The Automation Federation.